smcantab/chen5595-fall2020/docs/index.md

 ## Pre-requisites

 You must be either a MatS/ChEn graduate student or an upper-division MatS/ChEn major who has taken ChEn 3201, MatS 3141.
 Students from other PhD programs/majors need to receive instructor's approval.
 You must have a comfortable knowledge of linear algebra and multivariate calculus.
 Familiarity with probabilities will be helpful but not strictly necessary.
 You must know at least one programming language, ideally Python.
-I will assume that you can transition to writing simple programs in Python autonomously (see ...).
+I will assume that you can transition to writing simple programs in Python autonomously (see [Python Resources][1]).

+[1]: resources.md#python